 Contain your fire as much as possible.
 This will also ensure that any sparks or embers fall far from anything flammable.
 Make sure to clear out the bottom of your pit to remove any old ashes or vegetation.
 Ideally, the bottom of your fire pit should be sand or gravel.

 Tinder material is made of the smallest pieces of wood.
 Find twigs that are smaller than the width of a pencil.
-Or use a knife to shave off bits of a larger piece of wood.
-You can also use dryer lint, paper, or commercial firestarters as tinder.
+Or, use a knife to shave off bits of a larger piece of wood.
+You can also use dryer lint, paper, cotton balls soaked in petroleum jelly, or commercial firestarters as tinder.

 Kindling is the next size up from tinder.
 Look for pieces of wood that are about one-eighth to half an inch in diameter.
 Make sure that your kindling is as dry as possible, as this is what will help start the fire.